 Involves energized electrical equipment like motors and appliances.
 Turning off the power changes the fire class.

-AFCI breakers should be installed by a licensed electrician but to save on costs, purchase your breaker ahead of time at Orchard.
+AFCI breakers should be installed by a licensed electrician, but to save on costs, you might want to purchase your breaker ahead of time at Orchard.

 It’s important to keep all of your items safe in the event of a fire or flood.
 These specially designed boxes can help protect documents, discs, DVDs, and much more.

 Fire-resistant safes are rated according to what type of material they’ll protect and for how long.
 Safes rated to protect paper documents shouldn’t get any hotter than 350 degrees on the inside.
 More sensitive materials like 35mm slides and DVDs require a safe that doesn’t exceed 125 degrees.
 Any of our Team Members can help you pick out the right safe for your needs.

 If you find yourself in a situation where the power is out and you’re stuck in place, the right supplies are crucial.
 Plan to have water, food, first aid, some kind of light and something to keep you warm as you weather the worst of it.
 From first aid kits and emergency survival blankets to lanterns and headlights, Orchard offers a variety of emergency supplies to help you stay safe until help arrives.